AtakanYigit/sentient-ai/README.md

 - Long-term memory is expensive.
 Memories in this layer has 3 levels of importance (1: not very important - 3: very important).
 If a memory is not accessed frequently it loses importance level and if level reaches 0 it is removed from long-term memory.

 ### Reflexes and Automatic Behaivours Layer
+Reflexes and Automatic Behaivours Layer handles the background work for vitals.
+Kind of like the Deep Thinking Layer but mostly works for the more emergency situations.
+Unlike Deep Thinking Layer this layer can take actions or change results of other actions.

 ### Emotions Layer
 Emotions Layer stores and manages hormones.
 Also by looking at the hormonal values determines current closest emotions and provides other layers with that data.

 ### Senses Layer
+Senses Layer is handles the incoming data.
+This includes hearing (Speech to Text), temperature monitoring, seeing and other sensory related stuff.

 ### Motor FunctionsLayer
+Motor Functions Layer is responsible for physical actions of the model.
+This includes speaking (Text to Speech), moving, turning and more.

 ### Conscious Layer (Decision Making Layer)
+Conscious Layer is the main decision making layer.
+It can ask other layers for information but that is this layer's job to decide on the action.
+It doesn't think on its own, it only uses other layers.